tbajorek/safePassword/README.md

 # safePassword
 This plugin for jQuery blocks browsers questions, if they can save a password.
-He prevents also loading the passwords from the browser's memory.
+It prevents also loading the passwords from the browser's memory.

 ## 1. Usage
 a) add plugin code to your page: